dominykasmurza/grader/README.md

 - Per-sheet and combined CSV metrics
 - Compact JPG, PNG, or WebP annotated output
 - Stickers can be used for resetting the answer fields to empty
+- The sticker design has bigger circles than original sheet to allow some sticker application error margin

 ## Installation